 As a physics for secondary education student, you'll develop an understanding of thermal physics, quantum theory, mathematical physics and more.
 And you'll pair this in-depth knowledge with hands-on teaching experience.
 The result?
 You'll graduate a fully licensed teacher prepared to teach grades 6-12 in the exciting discipline of physics.

 Our nationally accredited program is committed to excellence in content and teaching, quality hands-on experiences, and more.
 And real-world, clinical teaching experience remains at the heart of our program.
 That's why you’ll observe real classroom settings and gradually work up to teaching classes under expert supervision.
-In fact, our Center for Clinical Experiences makes roughly 350 clinical student teaching placements every semester.
+In fact, our Clinical Experiences department makes roughly 350 clinical student teaching placements every semester.

 Gain additional teaching experience tailored specifically for STEM disciplines.
 Our Center for Excellence in STEM provides you with the opportunity to work closely with faculty to plan, organize and host several events for K-12 students in STEM.
 In other words, more preparation for you as an educator of future physicists, scientists and researchers.